department-of-veterans-affairs/vets-website/content/pages/education/after-you-apply.md

 relatedlinks:
  - url: /education/tools-programs/education-career-counseling/
    title: Education and career counseling
-   description: "Help choosing civilian careers"
+   description: "Get help choosing a civilian career."
 ---

-Getting your degree, specialization certificate, or other professional license is a way to get a leg up on a sucessful transition from the military into civilian life.
+Getting a degree, certificate, or other professional license can help you make a sucessful transition from military to civilian life.
 Find out what happens after you apply for education benefits.

-### How long does it take us to make a decision?
+### How long does it take VA to make a decision?

 <div class="card information" markdown="0">
 <span class="number">30 days</span>
-<span class="description">Average time to process education claims.</span>
+<span class="description">Average time to process education claims</span>
 </div>

 ### What should I do while I wait?